Minhaj-Rahat/Minhaj-Rahat.github.io/_posts/2025-11-15-esil-rosetta-stone-binary-analysis.md

 0x878,fp,+,[4],v0,=
 ```

 Read it right-to-left (it's a stack-based language): *take 0x878, add it to fp, read 4 bytes from that address, store in v0.* The opcode `lw` is gone.
-What remains is pure semantics — what the instruction *does*, not *how* a specific CPU encodes it.
+What remains is pure semantics, what the instruction *does*, not *how* a specific CPU encodes it.

 ## A real example: two architectures, one ESIL